Home > Short-term health insurance > Short-term health insurance in Nebraska

 Availability of short-term health insurance in Nebraska

-Nebraska follows federal regulations that limit initial duration of short-term plans to 364 days, and allow renewal for a total of 36 months of coverage
+Nebraska follows federal regulations that limit total duration of short-term plans to four months, including renewals

-However, those federal limits will change in 2024 under new federal rules.
-Short-term plans issued or sold on or after Sept.
-1, 2024 will be limited to initial terms of no more than three months, and total durations of no more than four months, including renewals.
+Under new federal rules, short-term health insurance policies sold on or after Sept.
+1, 2024 are limited to initial terms of no more than three months, and total durations of no more than four months, including renewals.

 As of 2024, at least five insurers were selling short-term health insurance plans in Nebraska.